uteamjs/uteam-template/README.md

 - Support co-exist of YAML and JSX code
 - Add-on JSX code will not be overwritten in re-generation

+Please refer to the [YAML CRUD tutorial](https://u.team/document/tutorial/crud) for a full explanation.

-Run the follow command to add to your application:
+Run the follow command to add **yaml-crud** package to your application:
 ```
 $ uteam create -p crud -t yaml-crud -g
 ```